This article is a simple tutorial on how to start using Docker for WordPress development.

 Finally, to proceed and stop Docker container lifecycle, you need to learn a few more commands.
 They are:

-• docker-compose stop – stop the processes
+– stop the processesdocker-compose down

-• CTRL+C – killing processes, terminal key shortcut
+– killing processes, terminal key shortcut

 I recommend you kill the Docker processes for your theme every time you think you finished the day.
 It is advice based on experience from life.
 If you kill the processes the next day, you can be sure they are not working because they are down, but not because something else went wrong.
 Plus, if you switch often projects as I do, it is good to keep the system utilization low and order everything.